-If it's time for apples, it's time for this applesauce bread recipe, a simple alternative to our applesauce pecan bread with blueberries, a recipe that is a constant companion in this house.
-We make it year-round and sometimes add raspberries for a tangier result.
+If it's time for apples, it's time for this old-fashioned applesauce bread recipe, a simple alternative to our applesauce pecan bread with blueberries, a constant companion in this house.

-- Easy to make: it does need the butter to be creamed, but this is a one-bowl recipe that comes together in 15 minutes.
+- It's easy to make.
+The butter needs to be creamed, but this is a one-bowl recipe that comes together in 15 minutes.

-- A great alternative: this bread makes wonderful toast and French toast if you're into sweeter mornings.
-Even sandwiches depending on the filling.
+- A great alternative: this bread makes wonderful toast, French toast, and sandwiches if you're into sweeter mornings, depending on the filling.

-- Versatile: you can use different flavorings (zest, spices, even a tablespoon of liqueur) and add-ins like pecans or chocolate chips.
+- It's versatile: You can use different flavorings (zest, spices, even a tablespoon of liqueur) and add-ins like pecans or chocolate chips.

-- Make ahead: you can make several loaves and keep them in the freezer (I recommend slicing them first) for at least a month.
+- Make ahead: You can make several loaves and freeze them (I recommend slicing them first) for at least a month.

 - Applesauce: we use our homemade unsweetened applesauce recipe, but you can also use store-bought.
 Make sure it's good quality and has no sugar.

-- Flour: we use all-purpose flour in combination with whole wheat flour (white whole wheat flour can also be used) for a more homey and rustic texture.
-Make sure the latter is finely ground to achieve a tender crumb.
-Alternatively, only use all-purpose flour for a classic applesauce loaf.
+- Flour: We use all-purpose flour in combination with whole wheat flour (white whole wheat flour can also be used) for a more homey and rustic texture.
+The latter should be finely ground to achieve a tender crumb.
+Alternatively, you can use only all-purpose flour and make a classic applesauce loaf.

 - Unsalted butter.